 1. Sexual Intercourse

-Sex can mess with your pH because semen has a higher pH — often between 7 and 8 — than the pH in the vagina.
+Sex can mess with your pH because semen has a higher pH — often between seven and eight — than the pH in the vagina.
 Streicher says this is why some women notice a funky odor down there after they have sex.
 “It’s not because he has smelly sperm,” Streicher explains.
 “It’s because the pH in the vagina was elevated and it allowed the bad bacteria to move in.”

 2. Your Period